Burnham-on-Sea: Education

 Primary schools in the town providing education for children up to the age of 11 include: Berrow Church of England Primary School, Burnham-on-Sea Community Infants School, St Andrew's Church of England Junior School, St Joseph's Catholic Primary School and Nursery.

 The nearest secondary school is The King Alfred School, a coeducational comprehensive school located in Highbridge.
 The school is a specialist Sports College.
 In 2007, the school celebrated its 50th anniversary.
 The facilities of the dual-use King Alfred Sports Centre, which is next to the school site, are shared between the school and town.

 Religious sites

 The parish church, St. Andrew's, is a Grade I listed building dating from the 14th century.
 It has a 78 ft high tower, which leans significantly from the vertical, caused by its poor foundations.
 During the 18th century, a light was placed on the tower to guide fishing boats into the harbour.
 The church contains a number of marble carvings designed by Sir Christopher Wren for the private chapel in the Palace of Westminster.

+There is also an unofficial mosque by Burnham Swimming Centre, otherwise the nearest official mosque would be in Weston-super-Mare.

 There are also places of worship for Baptists, Methodists, Roman Catholics and Jehovah's Witnesses in the town.